hashtagml/optical/docs/source/contrib.rst

         git rebase main # Resolve any conflicts git push --force origin your_branch

 * Raise a pull request with proper heading and description.
 Description should contain why this PR is being raised and what's included in the PR.
-You can alwasy raise `draft PR <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`_ if your work is still in progress.
+You can always raise `draft PR <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`_ if your work is still in progress.
 Choose reviewers
 * Fix any issues in the tests and resolve comments/changes from reviewers
 * Maintainer will merge the PR.